Common Power Query errors & how to fix them

 Data processing errors

-Data processing errors occur when the data is fed through the transformation process.
-There may be nothing specifically wrong with the data or the process, yet the two don’t work well together.
+There may be nothing wrong with the data or the process individually, yet the two don’t work well together.
 It could be something as simple as the transformation steps expecting to find a column called “Product”, but a “Product” column does not exist in the data set.
-Neither the data nor the process is incorrect, but they just don’t fit together.
+Neither the data nor the process is incorrect, they just don’t work together.

 The most common errors in this area are: